IngisKahn/VulkanTutorial/README.md

 # VulkanTutorial
 VulkanTutorial in C# using Silk.NET

-I'm following vulkan-tutorial.com.
-I've tried to divide up the logic into classes, but the desgin will slowly change as I tackle each lesson.
+I followed vulkan-tutorial.com.
+I've tried to divide up the logic into classes, but it will need some tweaking to be useful as a general purpose renderer.

-Next up is texture mapping.